simonsobs/so3g/docs/proj.rst

 Accelerated projection routines for various pixelizations have been written using C++ templates.
-Abstraction at the Python level is provided by the :py:class:`so3g.proj.Projectionist` class, which decodes the map WCS description in order to choose the right accelerated pointing projection routines.
+Abstraction at the Python level is provided by the :class:`Projectionist` class, which decodes the map WCS description in order to choose the right accelerated pointing projection routines (encapsulated in a C++ class called a ProjEng).

+This code relies on `pixell`_ library for working with sky maps that are represented as numpy arrays tied to astropy `WCS`_ objects describing the rectangular pixelization.

 Let's start by creating a suitable map; we choose a supported projection, and make sure it contains the particular points touched by